MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policysettings.md

 ## LAPS Configuration Service Provider

 Windows LAPS includes a new Configuration Service Provider (CSP) that can be used to administer policy settings on Azure-joined devices.
-The Windows [LAPS CSP](/windows/client-management/mdm/laps-csp.md) is managed using [Microsoft Endpoint Manager](/mem/endpoint-manager-overview.md).
-Please refer to those links for more information.
+The [Windows LAPS CSP](/windows/client-management/mdm/laps-csp.md) is managed using [Microsoft Endpoint Manager](/mem/endpoint-manager-overview.md).

 ## Policy setting details